 Both products received an excellent “ADVANCED +” award, but Bitdefender fared slightly better than Avast in this experiment, too.
 Its impact score (the lower the better) was 4.2 as opposed to the Avast’s 8.9.

 While you can rest assured that none of the software will significantly degrade your system performance, it has to be said that Bitdefender received slightly better results than Avast in both of the independent tests.

 Bitdefender vs Avast: Which Software Boast a Better User Interface?

 Bitdefender offers two interfaces, one for the free antivirus and the other for its paid suites.

 Bitdefender’s premium suites come with a more robust interface.
 It contains a vertical menu on the left which contains the following items: Protection, Privacy, Tools, Activity, Notifications, Account, Settings, and Support.
-You’ll see the name of the plan you’re subscribed to at the top and, at the bottom, there’s a link which takes you the Bitdefender Central online portal from where you can manage all of your devices at one place and also add new ones.
+You’ll see the name of the plan you’re subscribed to at the top and, at the bottom, there’s a link which takes you the Bitdefender Central online portal from where you can manage all of your devices at one place.